anthx/anthony-carrick-hugo-blog/content/post/cooking-for-programmers.md

 # Shortcuts

 **Buy pre-chopped vegetables.** I know it’s more expensive than buying them whole and chopping yourself, but it’s a lot easier.
 If you’re feeling energetic one day you can buy fresh vegetables and chop them while listening to a podcast.
-In Australia, most supermarkets sell stir-fry mixes for around $4.
-I just give the bag a rinse and put in the soft plastics recycling and it eventually gets turned into street furniture.
+In Australia, most supermarkets sell stir-fry mixes for around $4. ~~I just give the bag a rinse and put in the soft plastics recycling and it eventually gets turned into street furniture. ~~ (Edit 2023: Unfortunately the soft plastics recycling doesn't happen anymore, but still it's convenient and cheaper than going out.)

 **Buy pre-chopped meat for your stir-fry.** It’s also more expensive, but still OK.